kicaj29/aws/readme-core-services.md

 ## Direct Connect
 A cloud service solution that makes it easy to establish a dedicated network connection from your data center to AWS.
+It means that the traffic does not have to go through the public Internet.

 ## Amazon Route 53

 * DNS: DNS changes are not instantaneous.
 Changes have to be propagated to all server over the globe and it can take even couple of hours.
+It manages public DNS records.
 * Global AWS service (not regional) - all changes are saved globally
 * HA: we can route users to different region in main region is not available
 * enables global resource routing: send request to specific server based on what country they coming from or send request to the server that responds the fastest.